 Back where Taki is (3 years in the future), we still see two lakes because the comet does strike.
 He is in Timeline 2 now because his last switch has made the difference.
 But Taki has no more memories of what he’s doing there.
 He just makes his way back home.

 Now it is 8 years after the comet strike.
 Which means 8 years have passed for Mitsuha since she’s met Taki.
 5 years have passed for Taki since he’s last met Mitsuha.
 Mitsuha has finished up with school and has eventually found a job in Tokyo.
 Taki too has graduated and is looking for a job.
-These are the opening scenes of the movie.
+These are the opening scenes of Kimi No Na Wa.

 Taki and Mitsuha finally see each other from their respective trains.
 They run around looking for each other and finally find one another.
 On the stairs, they continue to pass by without speaking.
 After all, both are finding it awkward to randomly talk to a stranger they’ve never met.
 But Taki breaks the silence by asking Mitsuha if they’ve met before.
 She replies by saying she thinks so too.
-Their connection is reestablished, they shed a tear, they ask for each other’s names.
-The film ends.
+Their connection is reestablished, they shed a tear, they ask for each other’s names – “Kimi no na (namae) wa?” the film ends.